defarbs/farbsBot/README.md

 ##### /Weather Usage
 - Type "/weather [zipcode]" and hit enter
 - Weather information for entered zip code will be returned
 - Emojis associated with weather.
-Will change dependent on the "weather-type" values that are returned.
+Will change dependent on the "weather-type" values that are returned

+######Additional SideNote:
+- You will need to recreate 'config.json' and add your webhook token there